Read the June edition of the District Governor Newsletter "HERE"

 feat in which virtually all of the 1.2 million of the world’s Rotarians can

-Rotary organisation lies its own charity known as the Rotary Foundation, a
+Rotary organisation lies its own charity known as the Rotary Foundation.
+This year sees the 101st anniversary

 of the Rotary Foundation, celebrating 100 years of investing $4 billion to